777arc/textbook/content/filters.rst

 Filter Design in Python
 *************************

-We will now talk about one way to design an FIR filter ourselves, in Python.
-Note that there are many approaches to designing filters, in this example we will use the method of starting in the frequency domain and working backwards to find the impulse response, which is ultimately how our filter is represented (by its taps).
+Now we will consider one way to design an FIR filter ourselves in Python.
+While there are many approaches to designing filters, we will use the method of starting in the frequency domain and working backwards to find the impulse response.
+Ultimately that is how our filter is represented (by its taps).

 You start by creating a vector of your desired frequency response.
-As an example, let's design an arbitrarily shaped low-pass filter shown below:
+Let's design an arbitrarily shaped low-pass filter shown below:

 .. image:: ../_static/filter_design1.png
    :scale: 70 %
    :align: center

-And the code used to create this is fairly simple:
+The code used to create this filter is fairly simple:

 .. code-block:: python